bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 _Note: all ingres/egres networking is disabled from the Bacalhau cluster, which will impact your workload if it pulls input data directly via HTTP._

-Option 1) Mount input data folder via Docker mount & IPFS Use docker mounts for inputs if your data needs to be consumed from IPFS and your workload allows directory paths as inputs.
-Note: some python functions such as ```open()``` will fail when given a directory path.
+Option 1) Mount input data folder via Docker mount & IPFS Use docker mounts for inputs if your data needs to be consumed from IPFS and your workload allows **directory paths** (not individual files) as inputs.
 * Modify your workload (scripts) so that any input files are read from a [local directory](https://docs.bacalhau.org/about-bacalhau/architecture#input--output-volumes) mounted to the Docker container.
 * Any input files in your script, must be modified to read from files in an "input" folder in your project that can be mounted via IPFS.